wandb/slate/source/includes/_logging.md

   summary["Test Accuracy"] = test_accuracy

 ```
+Metrics are a way of automatically tracking information about how the model
+is performing.

+### History

 The history object is used to track metrics that change as the model runs.
 Every
 time the history object is updated the metrics are tracked.